mgawan/mhm2_staging/docs/mhm_guide.md

 same time, with the same parameters, they could both end up running in the same output directory, which will lead to corrupted results.

-If the output directory is created by MHM (either as the default or when passed as a parameter), it will automatically be striped in the most effective way on a Lustre filesystem.
-If using a pre-existing directory that was not created by MHM, the user should ensure that on Lustre filesystems it is adequately striped.
+If the output directory is created by MHM2 (either as the default or when passed as a parameter), it will automatically be striped in the most effective way on a Lustre filesystem.
+If using a pre-existing directory that was not created by MHM2, the user should ensure that on Lustre filesystems it is adequately striped.

-If the output directory already exists, files produced by a previous run of MHM can be overwritten, depending on whether or not this is a restart of a previous run.
-If there is an existing log file (`mhmxx.log`), it will be renamed with the date before the new one is written as `mhmxx.log`, so log information about previous runs will always be retained.
+If the output directory already exists, files produced by a previous run of MHM2 can be overwritten, depending on whether or not this is a restart of a previous run.
+If there is an existing log file (`mhm2.log`), it will be renamed with the date before the new one is written as `mhm2.log`, so log information about previous runs will always be retained.

 **`--checkpoint BOOL`**